Automatic Combination of Sample Selection Strategies for Few-Shot Learning: ACSESS: Automatic Combination of Selection Strategies

-\textbf{Backward Selection} iteratively removes strategies from the subset until the performance no longer increases (similarly to backward feature selection).
-The method works the same way as the forward selection, but starting with all selection strategies and removing them from the subset based on the performance increase such removal leads to.
+\textbf{Backward Selection} iteratively removes strategies until the performance no longer increases (similarly to backward feature selection).
+The method works the same way as the forward selection, but starts with all selection strategies and removes them from the subset ($\mathbf{S_{B}}$) based on the performance increase such removal leads to (see Algorithm~\ref{alg:backward} in Appendix~\ref{app:acsess-details} for more details).
+In essence, the backward selection iteratively removes strategies that lead to lower performance until the performance no longer increases.

-\textbf{Datamodels Selection} draws inspiration from the Datamodels~\cite{ilyas2022datamodels, chang-jia-2023-data}, but works on the level of the strategies instead of samples.
-First, a set of 150 random combinations of strategies is created and evaluated.
+\textbf{Datamodels Selection} draws inspiration from Datamodels~\citep{ilyas2022datamodels, chang-jia-2023-data}.
+First, a set of $M$ (in our work $M=150$) random combinations of strategies is created and evaluated (using uniform combination).
 The random search is constrained to include each strategy at least 5 times to ensure sufficient coverage of each strategy.
-Afterwards, these combinations are used to create a simple regression dataset, with the difference in performance to the baseline selection (the classic few-shot learning selection) as label, and the multi-label presence vector of strategies as features.
-The dataset is used to train a regularised linear regression, LASSO~\cite{tibshirani1996regression}, which zeros out the weights for as many strategies as possible.
-The selection strategies with positive weights in the model represent the subset of relevant strategies.
+Afterwards, these combinations and their performance are used to create a simple regression dataset.
+The difference in performance to the baseline selection (the classic few-shot learning selection) is used as the target.
+As features, we use a multi-label presence vector of strategies, i.e., vector containing only zeros and ones, where 1 is assigned to elements corresponding to strategy that was used in the combination, and 0 for all other ones.
+The dataset is then used to train a regularised linear regression, LASSO~\citep{tibshirani1996regression}, which zeros out the weights for as many strategies as possible.
+The selection strategies with positive weights in the model represent the subset of relevant strategies ($\mathbf{S_D}$) (see Algorithm~\ref{alg:datamodels} in Appendix~\ref{app:acsess-details} for more details).

-\paragraph{Combining the Identified Strategies} After the relevant selection strategies are identified, they are combined using a weighting scheme.
-Each sample is assigned an importance score by each of the identified strategies.
-As the different strategies may assign scores of different magnitudes, all scores are normalised to zero-one interval.
-The final sample score is obtained as a weighted average of its assigned scores and the samples with highest score is selected.
+\paragraph{Combining the Identified Strategies} After identifying the relevant selection strategies ($\mathbf{S_{final}}$), a weighted combination of objectives is used to perform the selection.
+The final set consists of $N$ samples with the highest selection score.